Maximum Eigenvalue Detection based Spectrum Sensing in RIS-aided System with Correlated Fading: Numerical Results

-Fig. \ref{fig:P_vs_threshold} verifies the derived false alarm and miss detection probabilities using simulation results for $\Upsilon=-10\, \rm{dB}$.
+where $\Upsilon=\frac{\beta P_S}{\sigma_W^2}$ is the mean SNR received per antenna on the direct link and $\mu=\frac{\nu}{\beta}$ represents the ratio of path-losses of the indirect and direct links.
+Without the loss of generality, we will consider that $d_o = \kappa d_1d_2$ where $\kappa \in [0,1]$ and thus model the path-loss ratio as $\mu = \kappa^{\xi}$ to capture the effect of the relative difference in path-losses observed by the direct and indirect links.
+Further, we model the noise covariance matrix as $\mathbf{R_{w,}}_{ij} = \rho^{\left|i-j\right|}\sigma_{W}^{2}$ such that $\sigma_{W}^2$ is the noise variance and $\rho$ is the correlation coefficient of $i$-th and $j$-th noise components.
+We consider $\kappa=\frac{1}{3}$ and the correlation factor $\rho = 0.2$. \begingroup \endgroup Fig. \ref{fig:P_vs_threshold} verifies the derived false alarm and miss detection probabilities using simulation results for $\Upsilon=-10\, \rm{dB}$.
 The simulation results (denoted by markers) match exactly with the analytical results derived for the ${\rm P_{FA}}$ and ${\rm P_{MD}}$ (denoted by lines).
 As expected, these probabilities exhibit the performance trade-off w.r.t. to the decision threshold $\eta$.
 The figure also shows that the missed detection probability ${\rm P_{MD}}$ performs better when RIS is utilized for the sensing.
 It can be seen that the ${\rm P_{MD}}$ reduces significantly with the increase in RIS elements $N$ for a given $\eta$.
-Basically, by using a large dimensional RIS, it is possible to increase the {\em deflection coefficient} \cite{kay2009fundamentals} corresponding to the test statistics distributions observed under $\mathcal{H}_0$ and $\mathcal{H}_1$, which essentially will help to improve the performance of ROC curves, as it will also be highlighted shortly.
+Basically, by using a large dimensional RIS, it is possible to increase the {\em deflection coefficient} \cite{kay2009fundamentals} corresponding to the test statistics distributions observed under $\mathcal{H}_0$ and $\mathcal{H}_1$, which essentially will help to improve the performance of ROC curves, as it will be highlighted shortly.